dfinity/agent-rs/ic-types/README.md

 # IC Types

 ## Goal
-This library contains typings and utility functions dealing with the public spec and the HTTP client.
+This library contains typings and utility functions dealing with the Public specification of the Internet Computer and the HTTP client.
 It might be shared in the future but for now is separated for the purpose of testing and development.